Guitar Workshop

 Overview

-This one-week program is designed to develop strong technical ability and advanced musical skills thorough knowledge of repertoire and healthy practice habits.
-Students will participate in master classes, technique and etude classes, and style and performance practice workshops.
+This one-week program is designed to develop strong technical ability, advanced musical skills, thorough knowledge of repertoire and healthy practice habits.
+Students will participate in master classes, technique classes, guitar ensemble, and style and performance practice workshops.
 The six-day workshop will culminate in a concert of student performances.

-Guitar Workshop faculty will include Anne Waller, senior lecturer in guitar, Northwestern University Bienen School of Music; Mark Maxwell, coordinator of guitar studies, DePaul University School of Music, and guitar instructor, Northwestern Music Academy; Oscar Ghiglia, internationally renowned concert artist and professor emeritus of the Basel Music Akademie; Brian Torosian, faculty at Northeastern Illinois University, An Tran, faculty at Northern Illinois University.
+Guitar Workshop faculty will include Anne Waller, senior lecturer in guitar, Northwestern University Bienen School of Music; Mark Maxwell, coordinator of guitar studies, DePaul University School of Music, and guitar instructor, Northwestern Music Academy; Elena Papandreou, professor at the University of Macedonia in Thessaloniki; Brian Torosian, faculty at Northeastern Illinois University, An Tran, faculty at Northern Illinois University and Roosevelt University.

 Available Credits